Teaching Ambassador Fellowship

 New Haven, Connecticut

 Leadership Experience: Presser represented teachers as a union steward and as a teacher representative on several district-level committees working on issues related to teacher evaluation and equity.
-He serves as an instructional coach for colleagues, leads professional development, and is a member of his school's leadership team.
+He served as an instructional coach for colleagues, leads professional development, and was a member of his school's leadership team.
 He designed and implemented a freshman academy model at a high school that led to substantially improved academic and behavioral results.